 Figure 7 shows the basic components of standard Spark using YARN for resource management.
 The Spark components and associated roles are as follows:

 - Spark Driver – Runs the client application and communicates with the Master to install the application to be run and configurations for the cluster.
-The configurations include number of Masters and Core nodes as well as memory size choices for these.
+The configurations include the number of Master and Core nodes as well as memory size selections for each of these.

-- Spark Master – Instantiates the Spark Executors, also known as the Core nodes.
-The Master must communicate with the Resource Manager with requests for resources as per the application needs.
+- Spark Master – Instantiates the Spark Executors.
+The Master must communicate with the Resource Manager with requests for resources according to the application needs.
 The Resource Manager system, in turn, allocates resources for Executor creation.
 The Master creates the stages of the application and distributes tasks to the Executors.

-Figure 8 above shows Spark architecture with Bigstream acceleration integrated.
+Figure 8 shows the Spark architecture with Bigstream acceleration integrated.
 Note that this illustration applies equally to software and hardware (many-core, GPU and FPGA) acceleration.
-The red arrows and red outlined items indicate HaL components that are added at bootstrap time and can then provide acceleration throughout the course of multiple application executions.
+The blue items indicate Hyperacceleration components that are added at bootstrap time and can then provide acceleration throughout the course of multiple application executions.
 The Client Application, Driver, Resource Manager components, and the structure of the Master and Executors all remain unchanged.
-Bigstream HaL does not require changes to anything in the system related to fault tolerance, storage management and resource management.
+Bigstream Hyperacceleration does not require changes to anything in the system related to fault tolerance, storage management and resource management.
 It has been carefully designed only to provide an alternative execution substrate at a node level that is transparent to the rest of Spark.
-We describe the functions and interfaces of the components:
+These are the functions and interfaces of the components:

 - Spark Master – Generates the physical plan exactly as in standard Spark through the execution of the Catalyst optimizer.
-Note that the standard byte-code for Spark tasks are generated by the Master as normal.
+The standard bytecode for Spark tasks are generated by the Master as normal.

 - Bigstream Runtime – The Bigstream runtime is a set of natively compiled C++ modules (software acceleration), or bitfile templates (FPGA acceleration) and their associated APIs that implement accelerated versions of Spark operations.

-- Streaming Compiler – The Bigstream Gorilla++ Streaming Compiler examines the physical plan and inspects/evaluates individual stages for potential optimized execution.
-Details of the evaluation are omitted here, but the output of the process is a set of calls into the Bigstream Runtime API, implementing each stage in the plan if deemed possible.
+- Streaming Compiler – The Bigstream Streaming Compiler examines the physical plan and inspects and evaluates individual stages for potential optimized execution.
+The output of the evaluation process is a set of calls into the Bigstream Runtime API, implementing each stage in the plan if deemed possible.